Looking for Beef Roast Recipes? Click here.

 Looking for Beef Roast Information?
 Read on!

 A roast is simply a cut of beef thicker than 2 inches that is typically cooked in the oven.
 Roasts can also be grilled or made in a crock pot.
-Roasts can also be cut into smaller pieces and used in stews and casseroles.
+They are quite versatile and can be prepared whole or cut into smaller pieces and used in stews and casseroles.

 I love roasts.
 You can serve a premium roast for a fuss-free but elegant company dinner.
 You can put a pot roast in the crock pot in the morning for a busy-day supper.
 Left over roast and drippings are the best base for a family soup or casserole.
 I make many pot roast meals in the winter when the wonderful smell and the heat of the oven make my home feel like a cozy retreat from the cold.
 The long, slow cooking of a pot roast turns an inexpensive cut of beef into a delectable feast.
 Many people think a roast is such a fuss, but it is really one of the easiest meats to make.